marvinrobot42/stsh34pf80/README.md

 This driver is loosly based on Sparkfun Arduino STHS34PF80 driver.
 A Sparkfun STHS34PF80 https://www.sparkfun.com/products/22494 sensor board was used for this driver development.

+In version 0.1.9 the error enum was changed to a simpler embedded-hal 1.0 I2C style.
+Hopefully it does not break your code (consider using anyerror create).

 Unfortunately the github repository name is not spelled correctly but now stuck with it.
 The proper device and crate name is sths34pf80 while the mis-spelled repo name is stsh34pf80.

 ### Recent version history
+  - 0.1.9  Added async support
   - 0.1.8  Updated README.md
   - 0.1.7  fixed the example below, added Raspberry Pi example
   - 0.1.5  github repo name fixed in links